Continuing Professional Education (CPE) FAQs

 Psychologists are required to complete an initial 6 hours of training prior to conducting pre-employment peace officer evaluations.
 Thereafter, the psychologist must complete 12 hours of CPE every two years based on their license renewal cycle.
 If the psychologist began screening peace officers during a partial cycle, the hours are prorated at .5 hours per month, which is added to the initial six hour requirement.
 The CPE Tracking System will automatically calculate the required hours based on the effective date of this requirement (September 1, 2014) and the date the psychologist began conducting peace officer evaluations.

 2. Since licensed psychologists are already required to take continuing education courses, why is this new requirement necessary?

 Although the California Board of Psychology requires licensed psychologists to take 36 hours of approved continuing education (CE) biennially, there is no further requirement specifying the content or topics that must be covered (besides mandatory hours in ethics).
 As such, there is no assurance that peace officer screening psychologists devote their CE hours to courses directly relevant to this purpose.
 The new POST regulation ensures that 12 of these 36 CE hours will involve instruction and education of direct relevance to this specialization.

 3. What criteria will POST use to approve courses?

 POST-approved CPE is training that has met two specific criteria: course quality and relevance.
 Course quality is determined by prior approval by the California Board of Psychology (BOP) for continuing education, as well as other bona fide organizations.
 These BOP pre-approved CE courses will have met the quality requirement for POST approval.

 The main focus of POST review will be on the content of instruction.
-To be POST-approved, CPE courses must address one or more of the competency areas described in the POST Peace Officer Psychological Evaluator Competencies.
+To be POST-approved, CPE courses must address one or more of the competency areas described in Chapter 3 of the POST Peace Officer Psychological Screening Manual (pdf).

 4. Who will be making these decisions?